shanapu/MyJailbreak/README.md

 - sm_refuse_color_blue: What color to turn the refusing Terror into (rgB): x - blue value
 - sm_refuse_sound: Path to the soundfile which should be played for a refusing
 - sm_capitulation_enable: 0 - disabled, 1 - Enable Capitulation.
 Default 1
+- sm_capitulation_cmd: Set your custom chat command for capitulation. no need for sm_ or ! .
+Default "capi" results in !capi /capi & sm_capi
 - sm_capitulation_timer: Time to decide to accept the capitulation
 - sm_capitulation_rebel_timer: Time to give a rebel on not accepted capitulation his knife back
 - sm_capitulation_color_red: What color to turn the capitulation Terror into (set R, G and B values to 255 to disable) (Rgb): x - red value